Cars Brands that start with C

 Changfeng Logo

 In 1950, the Chinese brand Guangzhou Automobile Group (GAC) in Changsha (Hunan Province, China) established an automobile manufacturing subsidiary called Hunan Changfeng Motor Co.
 Planning a change in 2012 – a merger with GAC Group, the company changed its name and type in 2009, becoming GAC Changfeng Motor Co Ltd. The brand’s main products are light trucks, mainly for the Chinese market.
-Today, the model range has expanded, including copies of the Mitsubishi Pajero and modifications, Mitsubishi pickup trucks: Fine and Flying, hatchback Kylin, created in cooperation with Bird Technology.
+Today, the model range has expanded, including copies of the Mitsubishi Pajero and modifications, Mitsubishi pickup trucks Fine and Flying, and hatchback Kylin, which were created in cooperation with Bird Technology.

 Cole Motor